PiotrekGa/PiotrekGa.github.io/_posts/2019-03-14-Pruned-Cross-Validation.md

 ### Implementation

 The method was implemented in `pruned-cv` Python package (you can find it [here](https://github.com/PiotrekGa/pruned-cv)).
 Two search algorithms were implemented: ` PrunedGridSearchCV` and `PrunedRandomizedSearchCV`.
 They have similar API as scikit-learn implementations of `GridSearchCV` and `RandomizedSearchCV`.
+They don't offer final model refit though.
 Please refer to docstrings for more details.

 The package provides also `PrunedCV` object.
 It's the working horse of the package and can be used with other search algorithms like Bayesian Hyperparameter Optimization.
 Below you can find a pseudocode example with Optuna package: